jtkovacs/jtkovacs.github.io/refs/notes/strategy.md

 ## Cited

+Beneteau, E. (2017).
+Lecture for LIS 570.
+University of Washington.

 Keller, J. M. (1983).
 Motivational design of instruction.
 In C. M. Reigeluth (Ed.), *Instructional-design theories and models: An overview of their current status.* Hillsdale, NJ: Lawrence Erlbaum Associates.

 ## References